List of directors and commissioners-general of UNRWA

 United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) is a relief and human development agency, providing education, health care, social services and emergency aid to over 4.7 million Palestine refugees living in Jordan, Lebanon and Syria, as well as in the West Bank and the Gaza Strip.
 It is the only agency dedicated to helping refugees from a specific region or conflict.
 It is separate from and created before UNHCR, the UN Refugee Agency, which is the only other UN agency aiding refugees, dedicated to aiding all other refugees in the world.

-Former commissioners-general of UNRWA
+Commissioners-general of UNRWA

 Since 1962, the head of UNRWA has been titled Commissioner-General: